sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 1
 ```

 Clearly not all the same length.
 And "1" is a prefix of "101" and a suffix of "0001".
 And yet!
-This list is uniquely decodable.
+I argue that this list is uniquely decodable.

 To _know_ this, we can play with some examples, like "110100001101".